AviatrixSystems/Docs/HowTos/nextgentransit_for_azure.rst

 Another important advantage of using Aviatrix Transit is that all communications are encrypted by default providing additional levels of security.
 Azure does not provide any native encryption across the Microsoft Backbone and depends upon third party NVAs to provide this functionality should customers require it.

-Why do I need Aviatrix AVX Transit for Azure?
+Why do I need Aviatrix Transit for Azure?

 ------------------------------------------------------